xmos/lib_src/doc/asrc_task/asrc_task.rst

     chan c_producer;

     // FIFO and ASRC I/O declaration.
-Global to allow producer and consumer to access it
+Unsafe to allow producer and consumer to access it from XC
     #define FIFO_LENGTH     (SRC_MAX_NUM_SAMPS_OUT * 3) // Half full is target so *2 is nominal size but we need wiggle room at startup
     int64_t array[ASYNCHRONOUS_FIFO_INT64_ELEMENTS(FIFO_LENGTH, MAX_ASRC_CHANNELS_TOTAL)];